-Dr Stavros Paspalas, Acting Director
+Dr Stavros Paspalas, Director

 Stavros received his BA (Hons) and MA (Hons) degrees from the University of Sydney and his doctorate from the University of Oxford.
 He was appointed as Deputy Director of the AAIA in 1996, and Acting Director in March 2016.
+He was appointed as Director in 2020.
 His research interests include the Greek world’s links with Lydia and the Achaemenid Empire, the archaeology of the northern Aegean during the Archaic and Classical periods, and the Early Iron Age Aegean.
 He is involved in a number of field projects, notably in the Zagora Archaeological Project which he co-directs with Professor Margaret Miller and Associate Professor Lesley Beaumont, both of the University of Sydney.
 He worked for many years on the excavations at Torone and on the Australian Paliochora Kythera Archaeological Survey.
 He has published on the cultural exchanges between Greece, especially Macedonia, and its eastern neighbours, ceramic studies, and matters related to the iconography of the ancient world.
-In his current role of Acting Director of the AAIA he oversees the operations of the Institute, coordinating its various research and outreach programmes both in Greece and Australia, and working with staff, governance and supporters to ensure its continuing success and growth.
+In his current role of Director of the AAIA he oversees the operations of the Institute, coordinating its various research and outreach programmes both in Greece and Australia, and working with staff, governance and supporters to ensure its continuing success and growth.

 Dr Lita Tzortzopoulou-Gregory, Executive Officer, Athens